-The process involved bending over to clean and prep the cow’s udder before attaching a milking unit to each cow as she stood in her stanchions, only able to milk a few cows at a time before bending over to take the milking unit off and starting the whole process over on another cow.
-And with Jerseys being much shorter than other breeds, the bending required is much deeper.
+The process involved bending over to clean and prep the cow’s udder before attaching a milking unit to each cow as she stood in her stanchions.
+They were only able to milk a few cows at a time before bending over to take the milking unit off and starting the whole process over on another cow.
+With Jerseys being shorter than other breeds, the bending required was much deeper.

-The farm had the first registered herd of Jerseys in the nation when it was started in 1886 by David Pike and his sons Wyer and Fred.
-Apparently that Yankee ingenuity, do-it-yourself spirit is genetic.
-Jennifer and Johanna, 29 (they’re twins if you couldn’t tell from the photo), are looking to leave their mark on the farm.
+The farm had the first registered herd of Jerseys in the nation when it was started in 1886 by David Pike and his sons, Wyer and Fred.
+Apparently that Yankee ingenuity and do-it-yourself spirit are genetic.
+Jennifer and Johanna, 29 (they’re twins if you couldn’t tell from the photo), look to leave their mark on the farm.

-Sometimes, they even keep those groups together for the first 2 or 3 years before moving them in with the rest of the milking herd to reduce stress as the older, larger cows can be pushy with the younger ones.
-Highland Farms will group house their calves and use automatic feeders, so calves can drink when they want rather than being individually bottle fed twice a day.
+Sometimes, they even keep those groups together for the first 2-3 years before moving them in with the rest of the milking herd to reduce stress.
+The older, larger cows can be pushy with the younger ones.
+Highland Farms group houses their calves and uses automatic feeders, so calves can drink when they want rather than being individually bottle fed twice a day.

-Upon returning from college, Johanna and Jennifer took over their grandparents John and Allaire Palmer’s duties, specifically raising the calves, making a science of it as they experimented with milk and feed and treatments to develop a set of best practices that give their animals the healthiest start possible.
-Beyond that they do any job that needs to be done – cleaning the barns, making sure the dairy cows always have feed available to them, milking cows on the weekends.
+Upon returning from college, Johanna and Jennifer took over their grandparents, John and Allaire Palmer’s duties, specifically raising the calves.
+They made a science of it as they experimented with milk, feeding, and treatments to develop a set of best practices that give their animals the healthiest start possible.
+Beyond that they do any job that needs to be done, cleaning the barns, making sure the dairy cows always have feed available to them, and milking cows on the weekends.

 Jennifer does all the breeding.
 They are also slowly assuming more of their mother and uncle’s responsibilities.
 The family is now looking forward to the seventh generation that will take over the farm one day.
 Jennifer’s 2 1/2 -year-old son is already helping out, learning to count as he scoops out the calves’ grain.